Fees and Scholarships

 Costs for short courses vary and scholarships are often available.
 Both are advertised on each individual course page.
 Upcoming short courses can be found here.

-Costs and scholarships for pre-IB and Younger Years
+Costs and scholarships for Younger Years